CodeDevVB/Zypherix-OS/README.md

-# Zypherix-OS
+# Zypherix-OS (ABANDONED)

 > Advanced Operating System based on Cosmos Project.
 Trying to be linux.
+(ABANDONED)

+## NOTE : This project is abandoned.
+The code became too messy so I am making a new project.
+Link - https://github.com/CodeDevVB/PolipusOS (PolipusOS)

 ## How it started
 I was thinking of making an operating system as a timepass.
 It was meant to be similiar to linux kernel, almost replicating all commands.
 Even using the same structure of user management and graphical interfaces like how you use a command to "execute" the window manager/desktop environment.